PHASE 3 OF 7

 A step-by-step summary for de-risking your hackathon project.
 Follow this before and during every event.

-Build a "Lego library" of tested blocks during side projects before the hackathon
+Build a "Lego library" of tested blocks during side projects

-Validate each block in isolation before combining — never test two unknowns at once
+Validate each block in isolation before combining; never test two unknowns at once

-Make two-way door decisions in under 5 minutes — save deliberation for one-way doors
+Make two-way door decisions in under 5 minutes; save deliberation for one-way doors